JSeam2/COCSwap-Balancer/README.md

 4. Run `packages/foundry/contracts/utils/cronjob.py`.
 You will also need to set the right secrets in `secrets.py`.
 This script is used to call `ChainlinkPriceCache.update` and to call `FeeManager.setStaticSwapFeePercentage`.

-**Note:** You may also DM jseam or other EZKL core team members to include the address into the existing running cronjob script.
+**Note 1:** You may also DM jseam or other EZKL core team members to include the address into the existing running cronjob script.

+**Note 2:** You will need an API key to access Lilith to produce the proofs, please DM jseam or other EZKL core team members

 ### Base Contract Deployment